Italy

 Alcohol Limit Italy: 0.5 g/L & Zero Tolerance for Novices

-Novice drivers and professional drivers — zero tolerance:
+Novice & professional drivers

 Italy Drink Driving Penalties & Alcohol Limit

-• Licence suspension applicable.
+• Licence suspension 3–6 months

 Source: Polizia di Stato, Codice della Strada Article 186 (D.Lgs.
 285/1992)